compsoc-edinburgh/typesig-website/_posts/2023-11-30-advent-of-proof.markdown

 categories: lean agda events
 featured: false
 ---
 <b>UPDATE:</b> Advent of Proof 2023 has now concluded!
-Thank you all so much for participating, and mking this as large of a success as it was!
+Thank you all so much for participating, and helping to make this as large of a success as it was!
 And a large congratulations in particular to those who placed in the top 10.
 Well done!

 <img src="{{site.baseurl}}/assets/images/aop-results.png"
 <hr>